JoacimWall/CoreCom/README.md

 ## Instructions setup client
 Project support .Net Core 5.0 or .NetStandard 2.1

-Step 1, Install NuGet Package:
+Step 1, create Xamarin Forms App and Install NuGet Package:
+Select the Xamarin Forms Template and then target .NetStandard 2.1 in the shared project.
 WallTec.CoreCom.Client in the .NetSandrad or 5.0 project.

 Step 2: Declare a client, connection options and setup-function.